mbh1234/Order-estimation-of-Chirp-Signals/README.md

 - **Error: Undefined variable or function**: Ensure all files are in the same directory and properly named.
 - **Unexpected results**: Verify the noise generation script parameters and dataset consistency.

-## Contact

-For further assistance, please contact the project author or refer to the MATLAB documentation for any function-related queries.